upb-lea/gym-electric-motor/docs/JOSS/paper.md

 the physical ($abc$-) and the simplified ($dq$-)coordinates are available to be used as the frame of input and output variables, allowing for easy and quick controller analysis and diagnose within the most convenient coordinate frame.
 Finally, the torque $T$ resulting from the motor is applied to the __mechanical load__.
-It is characterized by a moment of inertia and by a load torque $T_L$ that is directed against the motor torque.
+The load is characterized by a moment of inertia and by a load torque $T_L$ that is directed against the motor torque.
-Load torque behavior can be parametrized with respect to the angular velocity $\omega_{me}$ in the form of constant, linear and quadratic dependency (and arbitrary combinations thereof).
+Load torque behavior can be parametrized with respect to the angular velocity $\omega_\mathrm{me}$ in the form of constant, linear and quadratic dependency (and arbitrary combinations thereof).
 Speed changes that result from the difference between motor and load torque are modelled with another ODE which completely covers the mechanical system behavior.
 Alternatively, the motor speed can be set to a fixed value, which can be useful for the investigation of control